VultrexDev/vultrexdb/README.md

 # VultrexDB

-> A simple SQLite/MongoDB database wrapper designed for novices – developed with ♥ by Stasium#0001.
+> A simple SQLite/MongoDB database wrapper designed for novices – developed with ♥ by Stasium#0001 and chroventer#5269.
 Documentation by Host#0001

 ## Installation
 ```bash